Tanais Tablets

 Photo of the Tanais Tablet B containing the name Χοροάθος (Horoáthos).

 The Tanais Tablets are two tablets from the city of Tanais near modern Rostov-on-Don, Russia.
 They are written in Greek and are dated to the late 2nd–3rd century AD.
 At the time, Tanais had a mixed Greek, Gothic and Sarmatian population.
 The tablets are public inscriptions which commemorate renovation works in the city.
 One of the tablets, Tanais Tablet A, is damaged and not fully reconstructed.
 The other, Tanais Tablet B, is fully preserved and is dated to 220 AD.

 The tablets were discovered by Russian archaeologist Pavel Leontiev in 1853.
 Today, they are kept in the lapidary of the Hermitage Museum in Saint Petersburg.
-The tablets are considered important in early Croatian history.
+The tablets are considered important for the early Croatian history and etymology of their ethnonym.

 Significance

 Two male names are mentioned on the tablets: Horoúathos and Horóathos (Χορούαθ[ος], Χορόαθος).
+Tanais Tablet B mentions Horoathos as the son of (or from) Sandarz who was (or had been) the archon of the Tanaisians (one of theory Sandakšatru gens), which is a Scytho-Sarmatian name.
 These names have been interpreted by scholars as anthroponyms of the Croatian ethnonym Hrvat.
-This ethonym is generally considered to be of Iranian origin, and can be traced to the Tanais Tablets.
-Tanais Tablet B mentions Horoathos as the son of (or from) Sandarz who was (or had been) the archon of the Tanaisians (one of theory Sandakšatru gens), which is a Scytho-Sarmatian name.
-Scholars use this to indicate that early Croatians may have, at the time, been Sarmatians or a mixed tribe of Alans and Crimean Goths who became Slavicized in the ensuing centuries.
+The ethonym is generally considered to be of Iranian origin, and can be traced to the Tanais Tablets.